Ithycythara psila: Description

 underneath the first external rib, there is a line of small, oblong nodules.
 The inner lip is continuous with the outer, with a thin, free edge.
 The columella is very slightly curved, with a small horizontal fold or tooth about the posterior third.

 Distribution

-I. psila can be found in Atlantic waters, ranging from the coast of North Carolina south to Venezuela.; in the Caribbean Sea and the Gulf of Mexico.
+I. psila can be found in Atlantic waters, ranging from the coast of North Carolina south to Venezuela.